paulbricman/secondbrain/_notes/_buffer.md

 Written word as proxy for imitated thought this is briliant

-Semantic clustering of book paragraphs for necronimicon, also some cross-encoder testing for sentences following each other, I think this was part of the BERT objective
+Semantic clustering of book paragraphs for necronimicon, also some cross-encoder testing for sentences following each other, I think this was part of the BERT objective remembering memories might be similar to kernel machine similarity function which is malleable